 As for what I want to convey with my work, that is up to the viewer.
 I like to think I make works for a broad audience.
 I try to steer away from lengthy artist statements and clear assertions of my intentions with the idea.
 By dictating my reading and intention within the work I run the risk of steering the viewer.
 I want my work to draw from the viewers' own experience of the world.
 But to answer your question, what I hope for the viewer is for them to question their relationship to the stuff around them, at times maybe have a laugh, but mostly I hope to deliver a little magic.

-I find ‘Tides (Exodus)’ quite confronting: something half-power tool, half biology seems horrifying.
+I find your installation ‘Tides (Exodus)’ quite confronting: something half-power tool, half biology seems horrifying.
 Have I misinterpreted the work or does the answer lie solely with me?

 Great!
 I like your reading.
 We will go with that!